 911 Dispatching Transition

-The City of Worthington is on track to transition the City’s emergency 911 dispatching services to consolidate with the Northwest Regional Emergency Communications Center.
-The Division of Fire & EMS dispatching will take place through the Northwest Center beginning on July 7, 2020, with the Division of Police dispatching following on September 7, 2020.
+On Tuesday, September 8, 2020, the City of Worthington will complete its transition of all emergency 911 dispatching services to the Northwest Regional Emergency Communications Center.
+The Division of Fire & EMS dispatching transitioned to the Northwest Center on July 7, 2020.
+The Division of Police transition will occur on September 8, 2020.

 What it means to you

 There is NO CHANGE to who responds when you call 911.
 Your Worthington Firefighter/Paramedics and Worthington Police Officers will still respond when you call 911.
 There are several benefits to moving the City’s 911 dispatching to the Northwest Center.
 These include:

 - Reduced time for emergency help to arrive for people who call 911 from their cell phones.

 - Enhanced training for communication technicians who stay on the line with the caller while a separate technician dispatches emergency help.

 - Resources for Worthington to stay current with advances in 911 technology and operations.

 - Greater capacity to manage large-scale emergency events.

 - More exposure and training for low frequency, but high-risk events.